What the blood sugar levels after eating should be?

 Quick tip number 2

 Find out the right dietary strategy which fits to your case.
-Watch out the food you take and count the energy and sugar you give to your body.
+Be careful about the food you take and count the energy and sugar you give to your body.

 Quick tip number 3